Chirayu9072/ML_assign_2/README.md

 The task is to predict whether an individual's income exceeds $50K per year based on demographic and employment attributes.

 ---
+## Dataset Description

+The Adult Census Income Dataset comes from the 1994 U.S. Census Bureau and is widely used for income prediction tasks.
+It contains 48,842 instances with 14 attributes describing demographic and employment details such as age, education, occupation, hours worked per week, and capital gains/losses.
+The target variable is income, classified as either <=50K or >50K.
+This dataset is valuable because it combines diverse socio-economic attributes, requires preprocessing (handling missing values, encoding categorical features, scaling numerical ones), and presents a realistic challenge for evaluating classification models.

 - **Dataset:** Adult Census Income (UCI Machine Learning Repository)
 - **Instances:** ~48,842
 - **Features:** 14 attributes (categorical + numerical)